-- Content of Papers.
+- A. Content of Documents.
 The clerk of the Court shall assign a docket number to each case.
-All papers, pleadings, motions and orders thereafter shall be filed with the Court and a copy served on all other parties of record.
-All papers shall be signed and contain: - A. a caption setting forth the title of the case and a brief description of the document; - B. the case docket number assigned by the Court; - C. the name, address, telephone number and e-mail address of the person who prepared the document.
+All documents filed with the Court shall be signed and contain: - 1. a caption setting forth the title of the case and a brief description of the document; - 2. the case docket number assigned by the Court; - 3. the name, address, telephone number and e-mail address of the person who prepared the document.